The INTESOL Diploma in TESOL is targeted at practising teachers who have had a minimum of one year post certificate

 The overall aim of the 390 hour INTESOL Diploma in TESOL is to provide a sound coverage of the theory and derived practice of teaching English to speakers of other languages within different and varied social contexts and with reference to modern communicative methodologies.

 This course is targeted at practising teachers or those who wish to further their studies following the Certificate in TESOL.
 It includes a Teaching Practice.
 If you are unsure of your eligibility please email us at email@example.com

 The 390 hour Diploma in TESOL consists of 10 units (a total of 17 modules).
 Included in the modules are course notes, a variety of self-check exercises and tasks for submission as part of the continual assessment.
 Your personal trainer marks each module as it is submitted and returns your work with comments, guidance and a module grade so you will be able to monitor your progress.
 There are no written examinations.

-Aims, Eligibility & Course Structure as per 350 hour Diploma PLUS 40 hour teaching practice which can be taken online or onsite at one of our centres.
+Aims, Eligibility & Course Structure as per 350 hour Diploma PLUS 40 hour online teaching practice.

 Unit 1: Being An Efficient Distance Learner